mpiorowski/laravel-with-docker/README.md

 # Laravel application set up for docker deployment

-The application is divided into two folders.
-'Basic' contain barebone laravel app.
+The project is divided into two folders.
+'Basic' contains barebone laravel app.
-'Complex' contain app with a simple Link model, test data generator, form submision and test units.
+'Complex' contains app with a simple Link model, test data generator, form submision and test units.
+Docker deployment is the same for both app.

 ## Deployment

 Configuration files: